MHKiT-Software/MHKiT/docs/source/matlab_installation.rst

 Installation Overview
 ---------------------

-MHKiT-MATLAB utilizes MHKiT-Python to perform many computations and requires installation of Python and MHKiT-Python.
+MHKiT-MATLAB utilizes MHKiT-Python to perform some computations and requires installation of Python and MHKiT-Python.

 Utilizing MHKiT-Python has the following advantages: